 If possible, SOCI 101 should be taken by the end of the sophomore year.
 This course can be used to satisfy a General Education social and behavioral sciences Approaches requirement.

 University graduation credit will be given for only one in each of the following sets of courses: SOCI 130 and 425, SOCI 250 and 253, SOCI 273 and 274, SOCI 411 and 413, SOCI 414 and 417, SOCI 423 and 426.

 First-year seminars in sociology can count toward the major but may be taken only by first-year students.

-Any sociology course taken to satisfy General Education Approaches requirements may not be used as one of the eight courses in the major itself (e.g., if SOCI 250 is used for the General Education PH requirement, another sociology course must be taken to complete the eight-course major).
-Students must earn grades of C or better in at least 18 hours in the major, as well as in the introductory course.
+Other than SOCI 101, any sociology course taken to satisfy General Education Approaches requirements may not be used as one of the eight courses in the major (e.g., if SOCI 250 is used for the General Education PH requirement, another sociology course must be taken to complete the eight-course major).
+Students must earn grades of C or better in at least 18 hours in the major.

 Students pursuing a degree in the School of Education may use SOCI 101 to fulfill the social and behavioral sciences Approaches requirement and should consult with the School of Education about the additional requirements.

 The Department of Sociology does not offer concentrations in specific fields.
 However, the department does offer courses especially relevant to the following career areas: